larek22/BDlaw/README.md

 }
 ```

 Payload indexes are installed for `doc_id`, the legal hierarchy fields, law status and amendment date, and for full-text search over `title_text` and `body_text`.
-Hybrid retrieval first applies a keyword filter, runs vector search on both named vectors, and fuses the results.
+Hybrid retrieval first applies a keyword filter, runs vector search on both named vectors, and fuses the results using reciprocal-rank fusion with configurable weights.
+Temporal filters derived from `QUERY_STATUS`, `QUERY_AS_OF_START`, and `QUERY_AS_OF_DATE` ensure answers respect “as-of” queries.

 ## Exporting the vector database